Chihuahua mixes are some of the most sought-after designer dog breeds in the world due to their small and cute size.

 On top of this, young apple headed Chihuahuas are born with a molera, which is a soft spot on the skull.

-There you have it, seven Chihuahua Mixes that are just too damn cute.
+There you have it, seven loveable Chihuahua mixes.
 Though they all have Chi heritage, they are all very different dogs.

 If you are thinking about getting one of these dogs and have younger children at home, then you may want to consider: